3 Best Phlebotomy Schools in Rhode Island

 These people have to pass a significant amount of training and education so as to be skilled enough to do this job.

-In order to become certified, they need to complete a 3-6 month diploma or phlebotomy certification program, and if you are ready to meet these requirements and start your healthcare career as a phlebotomist, we are here to help and support you.
+To become certified, they need to complete a 3-6 month diploma or phlebotomy certification program, and if you are ready to meet these requirements and start your healthcare career as a phlebotomist, we are here to help and support you.

 Search Phlebotomy Technician Programs